awwaaadddd/awwaaadddd.github.io/_posts/2023-04-18-assignment-two-post.md

 This allows us to tell that the story in hand is most likely taking place in Florida, perhaps with a couple of visits to Melbourne, and/or either locations being mentioned quite a lot without the characters being there.

 <img src="/assets/voyanttoolsmap.png" style="zoom:50%"/>
 **Fig.3 *My Friend the Murderer* Corpus Tools - DreamScape from Voyant Tools**

 ## 5. Significances and Usages:
+*The utilization of vizualization tools while analyzing text is extremely crucial for multiple reasons:*
+1. It draws attention to things you might've missed while reading or analyzing.
+2. It clearly showcases the links and connections between different statements (that link to possible themes) throughout the text.
+3. It clearly represents the consistency of words/phrases to showcase continous plots.
+4. It allows for a better understanding of the timeline when words are laid out on a graph to represent the times they've been mentioned and when they've been mentioned.

+Developing my own understanding of the visualization tools of text passages has essentially drawn my attention to basic text analysis.
+The visuals are a bonus.
+Understanding the basic trends of a given corpus is easier when they're paired together.

 ## 6. Conclusions: